jagrutishinde03/AWS-boto3-scripts/README.md

 - `create_bucket.py`: Script to create an S3 bucket.
 - `upload_file.py`: Script to upload a file to an S3 bucket.
 - `list_buckets.py`: Script to list all S3 buckets.
-- `delete_object.py`: Script to delete an object from an S3 bucket.
+- `delete_object.py`: Script to delete an object from S3 bucket.
+- `delete_bucket.py`: Script to delete an bucket from S3.

 ## Configuration